 After lunch, you’ll call in at the serene Tran Quoc Pagoda, the oldest in Hanoi, on the banks of Hanoi’s Ho Tay (West) Lake.
 In the afternoon, you’ll visit the center of Hanoi, including Hoan Kiem Lake, the Ngoc Son temple and cruise ride around the Colonial and Old Quarters on a cyclo to discover the city’s architectural mixture of French colonial style, social realism (mostly public buildings - designed or influenced by the USSR), pagodas and communal houses with many features, merchants’ residences, ‘tube’ dwellings, modern buildings and vernacular houses.
 (This service is on a private basis.)

-Check in on the boat before enjoying a Vietnamese lunch, while heading towards South East Halong Bay, passing by Chicken Rock, Finger Islet, and Frog Islet.
-During your excursion, weather permitting, you will have the opportunity to swim, kayak or rowboat through the bay's sea level caves and climb a hill (not a mountain!) for an overview of the Bay’s remarkable seascape.
+Check in on the boat, before enjoying a Vietnamese lunch, while heading towards South East Halong Bay, passing by Chicken Rock, Finger Islet, and Frog Islet.
+During your excursion, and weather permitting, you will have the opportunity to swim, kayak or rowboat through the bay's sea level caves and climb a hill (not a mountain!) for an overview of the Bay’s remarkable seascape.
 During a visit to a fishing village, you can try your hand at fishing too!
 The route is designed to avoid the busy areas and includes a very quiet location for your overnight stay.
 Back on the boat, you relax on the sundeck before your evening cooking demonstration and delicious dinner.
 Enjoy a movie on the lounge deck to finish your night, or head straight to bed on a full stomach, to be rocked to sleep by the gentle water.

 In the morning, you’ll be picked up from your hotel and transferred to a private house where you’ll learn to cook some typical Vietnamese dishes representing the north of Vietnam.